-About Our Consortium
+About the Universities in Our Consortium

 An excellent choice for international students seeking a large university experience, as it has an enrollment of over 28,000 students.
 This national research university offers students a wealth of options, with 100 bachelors, 78 masters, and 16 doctoral degree programs available.